dev-newton/bankly-app/README.md

 - Creating a loading state 🎉
 - Creating an error state 🎉
 - User oriented formatting 🎉
-- Fix the test ❌ (I fixed the failing first transaction test and some tests in the second test, but I still couldn't get it to work 😔)
+- Fix the test ❌ (I fixed the failing first transaction test and some tests in the second failing test, but I still couldn't get it to work 😔)
 - Match the designs 🎉

 ---